guanjunming/buffets-server/README.md

 # Buffets Server

-This repository is for the backend of the Buffet SG application.
+This repository is for the backend of the Buffets SG application.

-The link to the Buffet SG frontend repository can be found here: [Buffets SG](https://github.com/guanjunming/buffets-sg)
+The link to the Buffets SG frontend repository can be found here: [Buffets SG](https://github.com/guanjunming/buffets-sg)